Code-Institute-Submissions/battleship-26/README.md

     The design choice was to go for an 8x8 grid which is a good size for all the ships to be able to place on the board and I used lines to create the board and used a seperator on the top to give distance with the Letters and the board

 * ### Colour Scheme
-      The colour scheme I chose is basic white for this game.
+      The colour scheme I chose is basic white for this game as it is run in a terminal and is 2D.

 [Back to top](<#contents>)